drewphillips/wine_app/README.md

 #Project 3: Wine App.

 Team Name: Wine not!
-Alexandra, kyle and Dean.
+Alexandra, kyle and Drew.

+App Name: Wine'd Up!

-Our app is GREAPE!!!!
+Tag line: Our app is GREAPE!

 Mobil friendly website/app that is a learning tool for wines by location or grape.
 Each grape would be a instructional course that would concluded on a multiple chose test highlighting information leaned from the courses spanning the various types of wine.